jMetal/jMetalSP/README.md

 # jMetalSP
-A framework for Big Data Optimization
+A framework for Big Data Optimization with multi-objective metaheuristicss